 Every well-intentioned, responsible, professional educator that I have known has developed the sensibility and habit of thinking about what happens during learning not just from their own point of view, but from their students’ points of view.
 And I believe that most if not all curriculum developers would agree with me that the essence of successful curriculum design is the ability to put yourself in the shoes of the people you wish to serve through that design.

-A while back these thoughts led me to a definition for the word curriculum that has served me, and I hope the students I work for, every since:
+A while back these thoughts led me to a definition for the word curriculum that has served me, and I hope the students I work for, ever since:

 Curriculum: The experiences a student has in the process of learning.

 To differentiate this definition from the others, I came to call it the real curriculum—the curriculum that actually exists in our classrooms and wherever students are learning.
 It is the real curriculum that we seek to influence through all of the others—standards, instructional guidelines, textbooks, lesson plans, and digital learning experiences.
-Those efforts are all worthwhile, but it only when we recognize that they are also somewhat artificial and do not represent what’s is happening in the minds of the students we serve that we fully understand that education is not an activity in which we are the leaders and our students are the followers, rather it is a collaboration between us and our students in which our job is to provide opportunity and their job is to take advantage of that opportunity as they travel their own paths toward the achievement of learning goals that are meaningful to them.
+Those efforts are all worthwhile, but it is only when we recognize that they are also somewhat artificial and do not represent what is happening in the minds of the students we serve that we fully understand that education is not an activity in which we are the leaders and our students are the followers, rather it is a collaboration between us and our students.
+Our job is to provide opportunity; theirs is to take advantage of that opportunity as they travel their own paths toward the achievement of learning goals that are meaningful to them.

-And that’s why I came to call my company Real Curriculum—to remind myself every day that my job is not to control, but to help.
+And that’s how I came to call my company Real Curriculum—to remind myself every day that my job is not to control, but to help.